liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/01-display-settings.markdown

 **Pagination Start Parameter Name**
 : Set the name of the URL parameter for the results page.
-If the default value *start* is preserved, this URL is displayed when the User navigates to the second results page after searching for *test*:
+If the default value *start* is preserved, this URL displays when the User navigates to the second results page after searching for *test*:

     http://localhost:8080/web/guest/search?q=test&start=2